jpabadir/pace-c/documentation/peer-testing-1/peer-testing-report.md

 ## User Groups and List of Tasks that Participants Completed

 The two user groups within our system are Mentors and Mentees.
-The list of tasks participants completed according to each user group were as follows:
+The list of tasks participants completed according to each user group was as follows:

 ## Tasks as a Mentor